Regaddi/jsontosass/README.md

 default: 4

 If a number greater 0 is given, jsontosass will indent using the given number of spaces.
-Optionally you can set it to `'tabs'`.
+Optionally set it to `'tabs'`.
 This will indent using `\t`.
 Indentation is only made, when `prettify` is set to `true`.

 ## `Boolean` prettify